Your Cavoodle Puppy Guide

 Cavoodle Owner's Guide Australia: Advice from Cavoodle Breeder

 Almost 40% of Australian households have a pet dog, making it the top pet across the nation.
 One breed has increased in popularity over the past 5 years is the Cavoodle.
 These adorable crossbreeds, a mix between the Cavalier King Charles Spaniel and the Poodle, have gained immense popularity in recent years, with experts claiming this being due to their teddy-bear look and docile but intelligent personality.
-If you're one of the hundreds of thousands of Aussie's considering adding a Cavoodle puppy to your family, there are important factors to consider.
+If you're one of the hundreds of thousands of Aussie's considering adding a Cavoodle puppy to your family, you are not alone ...
+Devin Familton, lead groomer of BAARK boutique in Prahran, mentioned to our team that the Cavoodle (and all things 'Oodle') is the most common dog breed to visit his boutique.
 Wondering what a Cavoodle looks like?
 In the image above Nina the Cavoodle is seen wearing the ST ARGO hands-free lead.

 We've interviewed Tiana, owner of Oodle Ways, a boutique Cavoodle breeder in Brisbane, about some of the internet's top queries when it comes to all things Cavoodle.